TL;DR

 What is the Heart Health Score?

-The Heart Health Score is a metric used to assess cardiovascular health, often based on factors like blood pressure, cholesterol, lifestyle, and other risk indicators.
-Its specific calculation varies depending on the context or organization using it.
+The Heart Health Score is a metric used to assess cardiovascular health, often based on factors like blood pressure, cholesterol levels, lifestyle, and other health indicators.
+Its specific calculation methods vary across different health platforms.

 Why has media coverage of the Heart Health Score increased?

-Does increased media coverage mean better heart health?
+Does increased media coverage improve heart health outcomes?

 Source: gdelt